 Method of assessment

 The method of assessment for each course is typically a three-hour written examination at the end of the academic year (late May/early June).
 These exams might be open book (where all relevant materials can be taken into the exam) or closed book (no material apart from materials specified by the examiner can be taken into the exam).
 In some courses, students have the option of taking a two-hour examination and submitting a short written essay.

 In seminar courses students are examined through a (compulsory) supervised thesis.
 In addition, in many of the LLM courses, there is also the option of writing a thesis in lieu of the examination.
 A candidate whose topic is approved for a thesis will be entitled to a prescribed amount of individual supervision from a Faculty supervisor.
 Students can, however, write only one thesis and their chosen topic cannot overlap substantially with material covered in another course.

-Students receive their results and graduate at the end of June/early July.
+Students receive their results at the end of June/early July.

 LLM students from civil law backgrounds